Brother 2340CV Cover Stitch Machine

 - Stretch-friendly seam finishing

-The machine uses a bobbin-free design with loopers underneath the fabric.
-That lower looper system creates elasticity while maintaining a clean top appearance.
-On leggings, joggers, baseball tees, and dancewear, the difference becomes obvious fast.
+There’s no bobbin involved.
+The machine uses loopers underneath the fabric — that lower looper system is what creates the elasticity while keeping the top surface clean and even.
+On leggings, joggers, baseball tees, dancewear — anything that needs to move — the difference shows up fast.

 Key Functional Details